akhtariev/reverse-string-api/README.md

 ### Thought process:
-1. Read about SpringBoot and Maven more in depth
+1. Read about SpringBoot and Maven more in-depth
 2. Decided to choose VS Code instead of an IDE
 3. Installed all the required frameworks: JDK, Maven, VS Code extensions
 4. Set up system environment variables
 5. Followed the tutorial on the SpringBoot website
 6. Realized that the tutorial has some additional functionality that this app does not need
-7. Found a simpler example and refactored the base of the app
+7. Found a simpler example and refactored the base of the app to avoid using the controller and a separate application class
 8. Wrote basic tests
 9. Implemented the actual "reverse string" functionality
-10. Tested, fixed minor bugs and made minor desing changes, the requirement for which was discovered after running the tests.
+10. Tested, fixed minor bugs, and made minor design changes, the requirement for which was discovered after running the tests.
 11. Wrote additional tests which passed right away
 12. Tested with Postman